-We work to prevent the onset of Adverse Childhood Experiences (ACEs) and child maltreatment through research, advocacy and implementation of a primary preventive approach – preventing harm before it happens.
+We work to prevent Adverse Childhood Experiences (ACEs) and child maltreatment from beginning by promoting a primary preventive approach – preventing harm before it happens.

 Our work involves the following steps:

 - We bring together the best of international scientific understanding of both root causes and solutions to ACEs

 - We use this knowledge to spread awareness of ACEs and train local communities to create practical, effective and culturally sensitive local action plans

 - We work with policy-makers to assist practical adoption and implementation of these action plans

 As an educational charity, we share what we learn with (and are constantly learning from) local communities and encourage policy-makers, academics, police, third sector organisations, community groups and practitioners to become trauma informed and supportive of local initiatives to address problems before they escalate

 We work in partnership with local areas to implement best practice and develop local and sustainable ACE preventive solutions that most suit the needs of local communities.
 It is important to engage with and support local communities where much of the understanding of local areas, and needs, resides.